Frequent Mistakes in Tanzania eVisa Applications

 How to Avoid It:

-• Use an accepted payment method, such as a credit or debit card that is authorized for international transactions.
+• Use an accepted payment method, such as a credit or debit card that is authorised for international transactions.

 • Ensure that you receive a confirmation of payment after completing the transaction.